wbotelhos/normalizy/README.md

 ### Percent

-Transform a value to percent format.
+Transform a value to a valid percent format.

 ```ruby
 normalizy :amount, with: :percent